SJtoday City Guide Live Banner

 Hear that?
 It’s the scintillating sound of San Jose’s live music venues beckoning you to a performance you’ll never forget.

 The concert scene is truly unmatched in our area — from the large SAP Center to the intimate Break Room, there’s a stage for any type of tune.
-To get to know them all, you must do three things.
+Get to know them all with our local guide.

 Arenas/stadiums